What is a Supply Chain

 2. Click Save Draft or Publish GLN.

-Note: adding a Replaces GLN does not automatically set the "Replaces GLN" status to Inactive.
+Note: Replacing a GLN does not automatically set the "Replaced GLN" status to Inactive.
 You will still have to take this step.

 Click the GLN to view the Location Detail Record.
 Click the History tab, and scroll down to view the first activity, in which this GLN moved from the DRAFT to PUBLISHED State.
 This is the date the GLN was published.